NayonikaShrivastava/Healthcare-Management-System-DBMS-_Project/README.md

 # Database design for a Pharmaceutical System
 ## Project Overview

-This repository delivers a **fully normalized Oracle SQL and PL/SQL database** for NOVA, a fictional pharmaceutical retail chain.
+This repository delivers a **fully normalized PostgreSQL and PL/SQL database**.
 It models and manages core operations for:

 - Pharmacies
 - Pharmaceutical manufacturers